rockmtn/0xbitcoin-discord-stats/README.md

 ...
 ```

-Note: This message activity also includes Discord's join messages (e.g., "A wild Internal\_Toast has
+Note: This message activity also includes Discord's join messages (e.g., "A wild Infernal\_Toast has
 appeared"), but the number of these is very low relative to total message count (maybe 1%).

 * * *